Kohina at Hoopili

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', 'community laundry', and similar terms.
-Multiple listings explicitly state in-unit washer/dryer or full-size washer/dryer in unit, and no listings mention building laundry rooms or laundry on each floor, so there is no evidence of community laundry on every floor.
+Searched for explicit phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple listings mention in-unit washer/dryer or laundry closets, but there is no statement indicating community laundry on every floor.

 No analysis available